Wrapped Everscale (WEVER) Market Capitalization Achieves $70.00 Million

-Wrapped Everscale (WEVER) traded 22.7% lower against the dollar during the twenty-four hour period ending at 18:00 PM Eastern on March 17th.
-During the last seven days, Wrapped Everscale has traded 36.9% lower against the dollar.
-Wrapped Everscale has a market cap of $70.00 million and approximately $147,441.90 worth of Wrapped Everscale was traded on exchanges in the last 24 hours.
-One Wrapped Everscale token can now be bought for about $0.0318 or 0.00000046 BTC on popular exchanges.
+Wrapped Everscale (WEVER) traded up 1% against the US dollar during the twenty-four hour period ending at 11:00 AM E.T. on March 21st.
+Wrapped Everscale has a market cap of $70.00 million and approximately $168,349.99 worth of Wrapped Everscale was traded on exchanges in the last day.
+In the last seven days, Wrapped Everscale has traded 31.1% lower against the US dollar.
+One Wrapped Everscale token can now be purchased for $0.0309 or 0.00000047 BTC on major exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.